pic

 ADULT AND CHILD PSYCHIATRIC MENTAL HEALTH NURSE PRACTITIONERS IN KING OF PRUSSIA, PA

 Of all adults with bipolar disorder, about 83% experience severe impairment, while 17% face moderate challenges affecting their ability to hold down a job and enjoy life with their families and friends.
 Nina Patel, CRNP, PMHNP-BC, and Vince Di Antonio, CRNP, PMHNP-BC, of Alpine Psychiatry, have many years of experience working with patients who have bipolar disorder and take a holistic approach, whether the individual needs medication or psychotherapy, or both.
-To get help with managing the mood swings associated with bipolar disorder, call or text the office located in King of Prussia (KOP), Pennsylvania, or request more information online today.
+To get help with managing the mood swings associated with bipolar disorder, call or text the office in King of Prussia (KOP) or Johnstown, Pennsylvania, or request more information online today.

 What is bipolar disorder?